OliversCat/Hinter/README.md

 ```

 ###### Request Handler
-Add a notation #[:<http verb>] above a function, then it's a handler.
+Add a notation #[:http_verbs] above a function, then it's a handler.
-Supported notations: put, get, post, delete, patch, link
+Supported verbs: put, get, post, delete, patch, link
 (there's a special edition of restful handler for each verb, just add 'r' ahead.)

 ```ruby